 If their school or professional education is interrupted or delayed by voluntary military service or a voluntary service in accordance with the Act on the Federal Voluntary Service, the Act to Promote Youth Voluntary Services, or a comparable and officially recognized voluntary service or an occupation as a development aid volunteer, there is an option for family insurance coverage to continue.
 It will continue beyond the 25th birthday for a period corresponding to the service period, however, not exceeding 12 months.

-Students who become obligated to carry insurance upon enrollment can apply for exemption from this obligation.
-The application must be submitted to the health insurance company within three months after the beginning of the compulsory insurance period.
+Students who become obligated to carry insurance upon enrollment can be exempted from compulsory insurance upon application to a public health insurance company.
+The application must be submitted to the public health insurance company within three months after the beginning of the compulsory insurance period.
 The exemption cannot be revoked; it is valid for the entire duration of your university studies.

 Students who are no longer subject to the insurance requirement (e.g., due to exceeding the maximum age for student health insurance) can receive continued coverage under voluntary insurance with the public health insurance company.
 If the student does not wish to continue the insurance coverage, he or she can declare his or her withdrawal within two weeks after the health insurance company has pointed out this withdrawal option.
 The withdrawal will only become effective if the existence of another claim to coverage in the event of illness can be documented – for example, through private health insurance.

-Exceptions: New/returning enrollees who have reached the age of 30 and new/returning enrollees who are enrolling in a doctoral program are not required to provide proof of their insurance status at the time of enrollment.
+Exceptions: New/returning enrollees who are enrolling in a doctoral program are not required to provide proof of their insurance status at the time of enrollment.

 This website only provides general information.
 For further details, especially with regard to the exact amount of premiums to be paid, please refer to information provided by the competent health insurance company.